 Breast Pumps & Breastfeeding Supplies

-As of 2013, the Affordable Healthcare Act requires insurance companies to provide breast pumps to mothers who want one.
-Talk with a healthcare provider, lactation consultant or breastfeeding peer counselor about what kind of pump will best suit your needs, and call your insurance company to find out what’s covered.
+The Affordable Healthcare Act requires insurance companies to provide breast pumps to mothers who want one.
+Talk with a provider or lactation consultant about what kind of pump will work for you.
+Then call your insurance company to find out what’s covered.